Origin of $A$-type antiferromagnetism and chiral split magnons in altermagnetic $\alpha$-MnTe

-At ambient conditions, for the 2nd n.n., in-plane exchange interaction, our results predict an FM-type interaction, consistent with two experimental findings~\cite{PhysRevLett.133.156702,PhysRevB.73.104403}, while previous ab initio studies report an AFM-type interaction~\cite{PhysRevB.107.L100418,PhysRevMaterials.3.025403,https://doi.org/10.1002/apxr.202300050}.
+Under ambient conditions, for the 2nd n.n., in-plane exchange interaction, our results predict an FM-type interaction, consistent with two experimental findings~\cite{PhysRevLett.133.156702,PhysRevB.73.104403}, while previous \emph{ab initio} studies report an AFM-type interaction~\cite{PhysRevB.107.L100418,PhysRevMaterials.3.025403,https://doi.org/10.1002/apxr.202300050}.
 Thus, the magnetic ground state is an $A$-type AFM as it was shown in experiments.

-It is worth noting that the $3d$-orbital occupancy of the Mn$^{2+}$ ions in $\alpha$-MnTe is approximately $5.3$, indicating it is not exactly at half-filling.
-This slight deviation from half-filling can facilitate FM exchange interactions between in-plane Mn ions, as the electron configuration allows for some degree of spin alignment.
+It should be noted that the $3d$-orbital occupancy of the Mn$^{2+}$ ions in $\alpha$-MnTe is approximately $5.3$, indicating that it is not exactly at half-filling.
+This slight deviation from half-filling can facilitate FM exchange interactions between in-plane Mn ions because the electron configuration allows for some degree of spin alignment.

-We argue that this discrepancy between experiments and previous DFT calculations arise from using not enough number of magnetic configurations to map ab initio total energy to the Heisenberg Hamiltonian.
-Figure~\ref{fig:MnTe_Js}(b) clearly shows that relying on only 18 magnetic configurations results in an incorrect AFM-type interaction for \( J_2 \) in our calculation as well.
-However, as we increase the number of magnetic configurations, the sign of exchange interaction switches to the correct FM-type interaction, highlighting the importance of verifying the convergence of exchange interactions with respect to the number of magnetic configurations in complex AFM systems.
+We argue that this discrepancy between experiments and previous DFT calculations arises from using an insufficient number of magnetic configurations to map the \emph{ab initio} total energy to the Heisenberg Hamiltonian.
+Figure~\ref{fig:MnTe_Js}(b) clearly shows that relying on only 18 magnetic configurations also results in an incorrect AFM-type interaction for \( J_2 \) in our calculation.
+However, as we increase the number of magnetic configurations, the sign of the exchange interaction switches to the correct FM-type interaction, highlighting the importance of verifying the convergence of exchange interactions with respect to the number of magnetic configurations in complex AFM systems.
 Although the sign of $J_2$ in our calculations is in agreement with the experimental measurements, its amplitude is smaller~\cite{PhysRevLett.133.156702,PhysRevB.73.104403}.
 We believe that this may arise from the limited number of Heisenberg exchange interactions chosen for fitting the experimental data.
 In addition, Fig.~\ref{fig:MnTe_Js}(b) shows that the sign of $J_2$ changes with pressure.
-Applying Monte Carlo solver to atomistic spin dynamics~\cite{vampire}, we find that the magnetic ground state remains a collinear $A$-type AFM due to a large $J_3$ even though the sign of $J_2$ changes under applied pressure, see the Supplemental Material (SM)~\cite{SM}.
+Applying the Monte Carlo solver to atomistic spin dynamics~\cite{vampire}, we find that the magnetic ground state remains a collinear $A$-type AFM due to a large $J_3$ even though the sign of $J_2$ changes under applied pressure, see the Supplemental Material (SM)~\cite{SM}.